Top Guitars From Ibanez

 Ibanez guitars are some of the best instruments in the world of metal and hard rock.
 But this isn't news.
 For decades Ibanez guitars have been spotted in the hands of the top guitar players on the planet.

-If you play anything from classic rock to extreme metal, in my opinion you can't go wrong with an Ibanez guitar.
-My first real guitar was an Ibanez, about thirty years ago, and I've been a fan ever since.
+If you play anything from classic rock to extreme metal, in my opinion, you can't go wrong with an Ibanez guitar.
+My first real guitar was an Ibanez, about 30 years ago, and I've been a fan ever since.

 This article will help you choose your first Ibanez, or add another to your collection.
 On to the gear!

 In the '80s the Ibanez RG first smashed its way into the guitar world.
 It has since gone on to become one of the top guitars for shredders and extreme metalheads alike.
 The RG was among the first superstrats to really change the guitar landscape.

 The Ibanez RG series is a big reason Ibanez has ruled the metal world for decades.
 It has become a classic, and whether you are a seasoned pro or a newbie looking for your first Ibanez, this is a good place to start.